One of the most important questions I ask patients is: "Is the pain consistent or variable?" It tells me a lot about what the problem could be.

-Variable pain is often produced by an obstruction in a joint, also known as a derangement.
-Sometimes the joint moves well and without pain, but sometimes (either due to the day's activities or a sleeping position, etc.), the joint gets stuck and therefore produces symptoms -either locally or referred away from the joint.
+Variable pain is often produced by an obstruction in a joint, what I call a joint derangement.
+Sometimes the joint moves well and without pain, but sometimes (either due to the day's activities or a sleeping position, etc.), the joint gets stuck and therefore produces symptoms - either locally or referred away from the joint.

 As far as constant pain, there could be an inflammatory process going on or a mechanical obstruction/derangement that is obstructing a joint at all times, to name two common examples.

 Based on the patient's answer to this one question, I know a lot about what is going on.
-When combined with "the how" of the injury and and where the symptoms are located, I have a solid diagnosis in mind before I start the manual testing.
+When combined with "the how" of the injury, presence or absence of obstruction to motion. length of symptoms, and where the symptoms are located, I have a solid diagnosis in mind before I start the manual testing. --Laura

 Most people are aware of the sciatic nerve, but the femoral nerve is important too!
-While the sciatic nerve courses along the back side of our bodies (through the buttocks area, down the back of the leg and then splitting near the knee and continuting to the toes), the femoral nerve runs along the front side of our bodies.
-If the femoral nerve is pinched in the low back, the person will typically have symptoms of pain, numbness, or tingling in the groin area and/or the front of the thigh. --Laura
+While the sciatic nerve courses along the back side of our bodies (through the buttocks area, down the back of the leg and then splitting near the knee and continuing to the toes), the femoral nerve runs along the front side of our bodies roughly to our knee.
+If the femoral nerve is irritated in the low back, the person will typically have symptoms of pain, numbness, and/or tingling in the groin area and/or the front of the thigh. --Laura